This post may contain affiliate links. Please read our disclosure policy.

 - Vanilla Extract: Vanilla extract adds a beautiful flavor itself and together with the milk is reminiscent of ice cream.

 - A sweet fruit variation: For sweeter fruits like peaches, substitute peach juice for the milk, and add the juice from half a lemon.
 To use jam as the flavoring, first reserve ¼ cup of the milk in this recipe.
-Then add your desired jam (raspberry, concord, etc.), and whisk until smooth before adding the ¼ cup of milk a little at a time until the glaze runs smoothly from the whisk.
+Then add your desired jam (strawberry jam, concord, etc.).
+Whisk until smooth before adding the ¼ cup of milk a little at a time until the glaze runs smoothly from the whisk.

 - Add some spices: You can add in pumpkin spice mix to glaze these pumpkin donuts or you can add cinnamon, cardamom or any spice you love!